eso/edps-doc/source/muse/reduction_chain.md

-- In case of complicated alignment, it might be advisable to specify `alignment` as reduction target when creating the datasets.
+- In case of complicated alignment, it might be advisable to specify `alignment` as reduction target when creating the datasets in the `Raw Data` tab.
 In this way the reduction stops at this step, without wasting resources to combine the exposures.
 After the correct recipe parameters set has been found, the full reduction cascade can be triggered.